DAWN's research

 Galaxies are the building blocks of the Universe, and understanding how, and how soon, these enigmatic structures of gas, stars, and dark matter arose, is an observationally challenging task, since it involves detecting the faintest sources, almost at the edge of the observable Universe.

-The currently most distant — and hence earliest — galaxy is seen at an epoch where the Universe was only 400 million years old, 3% of its current age.
-The first stars were formed at half this age, but have not yet been observed directly.
+The currently most distant — and hence earliest — known galaxy is seen at an epoch where the Universe was only 300 million years old, 2% of its current age.
+The first stars were formed before this age, but have not yet been observed directly.

 DAWN is involved in the James Webb Space Telescope (JWST), which was launched in December 2021, providing unprecedented deep exposures of some of the very first galaxies and protogalaxies.